Dan J. Harkey

 Sanford & Son

-a California general partnership,
+a California general Partnership's,

-By: Sanford & Sons, A California corporation,
+By: Sanford & Sons, A California Corporation,

 Its General Partner